sbiggerstaff/mac_config/README.md

 18. Extensions and accessability permissions for apps in system preferences.
 19. Install development certificates.
 20. Enable third party plugins in 1password.
+21. Add username/password/host to mount-nas.sh if it is to be used to mount network storage, then add it to start up with applescript.